-Pregnancy after 35: Healthy moms, healthy babies
+Pregnancy after 35: Healthy pregnancies, healthy babies

 Medically reviewed by Drugs.com.
-Last updated on Jul 30, 2020.
+Last updated on Jul 15, 2022.

 Understand the risks

-- It might take longer to get pregnant.
+It might take longer to get pregnant.
 You're born with a limited number of eggs.
-As you reach your mid- to late 30s, your eggs decrease in quantity and quality.
-Also, older women's eggs aren't fertilized as easily as younger women's eggs.
-If you are older than age 35 and haven't been able to conceive for six months, consider asking your health care provider for advice.
+As you reach your mid- to late 30s, the eggs decrease in quantity and quality.
+Also, as you get older, your eggs aren't fertilized as easily as they were when you were younger.

-- You're more likely to develop high blood pressure during pregnancy.
-Research suggests high blood pressure that develops during pregnancy is more common in older women.
-Your health care provider will carefully monitor your blood pressure and your baby's growth and development.
+The risk of developing high blood pressure during pregnancy is higher.
+Research suggests high blood pressure that develops during pregnancy is more common in older age.
+Your health care provider will carefully monitor your blood pressure, along with your baby's growth and development.

 Make healthy choices